-Favorite Ice Cream Flavor: Cinnamon
+Favorite Ice Cream Flavor: Avocado

-Best Adjective to Describe You: Nerd-alicious
+Best Adjective to Describe You: Calm

-In 10 words or less, why should someone want to be a part of this department?
+In 10 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?

 I am looking forward to working in the analytical field after I graduate and potentially going to graduate school in or outside the US.